bigcommerce/bigcommerce-api-php/README.md

 The setCipher method can be used to override this setting if required.

 ```
-BigCommerce_Api::setCipher('RC4-SHA');
+Bigcommerce_Api::setCipher('RC4-SHA');
 ```

 Verifying SSL certificates
 --------------------------

-By default, the client will attempt to verify the SSL certificate used by the BigCommerce store.
+By default, the client will attempt to verify the SSL certificate used by the Bigcommerce store.
 In cases where this is undesirable, or where an unsigned certificate is being used, you can turn off this behavior using the verifyPeer switch, which will disable certificate checking on all subsequent requests:

 ```
-BigCommerce_Api::verifyPeer(false);
+Bigcommerce_Api::verifyPeer(false);
 ```

 Connecting through a proxy server